In this guide, we’ll be diving into everything you need to know about additive sculptures and sculpting.

 What is Additive Sculpture?

-Additive sculpture is an artwork which is three-dimensional in nature.
+Additive sculpture is an artwork that is three-dimensional in nature.
 In the process of additive sculpting, separate parts are added one by one to create a whole sculpture at the end.

 In the process of additive sculpture, work is created by adding material to create a new sculpture.

-When dealing with the clay, the additive sculpture is interchangeably used by the term “modeling.”
+When dealing with clay, the additive sculpture is interchangeably used with the term “modeling.”

 The additive method of sculpturing has been in use for more than five thousand years.